Ignatov-nlap/MethOpt/README.md

 SA.py contains SA method for solving onetrip problem.

 Column generation and sa csv - the saved solution of sa and column generation methods

+Additionally the comparison of greedy methods and graph visualization is provided in Ignatov_stolen-sleigh_22.12 file